Jennifer D. Luff: Academic career

 Luff has taught history as a visiting professor at the University of California, Los Angeles; the University of California, Irvine; and Georgetown University.
 In 2006-2007 she was the inaugural postdoctoral fellow at New York University’s Center for the United States and the Cold War, and in 2007-2008 she was a postdoctoral fellow at UCLA's Institute for Research on Labor and Employment.
 She began teaching at Durham University in the Durham University Department of History in 2013.

-Her first book, Commonsense Anticommunism: Labor and Civil Liberties between the World War, was called "an unusually good book about a subject usually dealt with poorly" by the historian John Earl Haynes.
+Her first book, Commonsense Anticommunism: Labor and Civil Liberties between the World Wars, was called "an unusually good book about a subject usually dealt with poorly" by the historian John Earl Haynes.
 Flagging the book as "recommended," Choice called it "a very interesting and persuasive book."
 Luff's coedited volume What Works for Workers?
 Public Policies and Innovative Strategies for Low-Wage Workers was described as "an excellent primer, sadly bearing mostly discouraging news about the efficacy of current strategies to significantly improve the economic prospects of low-wage workers in America."
 Her current research examines Britain's secret programme to bar suspected Communists from government service between 1921 and 1950.

 Luff is an elected Fellow of the Royal Historical Society.